 Custom Game Design Considerations

-For the most part, designing your files for board games and card games is similar to designing files for books.
-Bleed and safe area measurements are the same, we use the same color printing process with the same recommended proofing options, etc. However, there are a few areas of game printing that have specific details and pitfalls that book printing does not.
+For the most part, designing your files for custom board games and card games is similar to designing files for books.
+Bleed and safe area measurements are the same, we use the same offset color printing process with the same recommended proofing options, etc. However, there are a few areas of game printing that have specific details and pitfalls that book printing does not, which means that when designing custom board games, special considerations must be taken.

 Using a Spot Color